Svalbard - Adventure at the End of the World

 Where to Stay in Longyearbyen

 One of the best ways to experience what life is like in a destination is to stay in a house or apartment.
-Longyearbyen certainly has plenty of accommodation ranging from the Radisson to the Coal Miners Cabins.
-During our visit in the peak travel season to Svalbard accommodation was extremely expensive, so we opted for an Airbnb.
+Longyearbyen has plenty of accommodation ranging from the Radisson to the Coal Miners Cabins.
+During our visit in the peak travel season to Svalbard accommodation was expensive, so we opted for an Airbnb.

 Chances are you are passing though Oslo on your trip to or from Svalbard.
 Looking for what we recommend in Oslo read our guide here.